acend/container-basics-training/content/en/docs/011.0/multistagebuild.md

 * compiling CSS with less, Sass, ...
 * minify, uglify, caching
 * optimizing images, creating different sizes of the images
-* and so on...
+* and so on ...

 during the execution time of the image, actually only the created static content must be available.

 ### Go application

-A go application is a great use case for multi stage builds, since the resulting artifact is a executable binary containing every dependency that is needed to run the application.
+A go application is a great use case for multi-stage builds, since the resulting artifact is an executable binary containing every dependency that is needed to run the application.
 That means that the resulting docker image can be very small, so the base image we use is a simple alpine linux.

 Multi stage Docker build:
 ```bash